SPC-Some-Polish-Coders/PopHead/docs/loggingTutorial.md

         else {
             PH_LOG_ERROR("There is not such ObjectType!");
             throw std::runtime_error("Bad object's name");
-            // ok, we assume that the caller can take care of that }
+            // ok, we assume that the caller will take care of that }
+    }

+    template< typename ResourceType >
+    void ph::ResourceHolder<ResourceType>::load(const std::string& filePath) {
+        std::string fullFilePath = "resources/" + filePath;
+        auto resource = std::make_unique< ResourceType >();
+        if (resource->loadFromFile(fullFilePath))
+            mResources.insert(std::make_pair(fullFilePath, std::move(resource)));
+        else {
+            PH_LOG_ERROR("Unable to load file " + fullFilePath + "!
+Probably there is not such a file.");
+            throw std::runtime_error("Missing resource: " + filePath);
+            // missing file is always serious problem, but we don't know how important current resource is
+            // for the user of this function, he must decide on his own how to deal with it
+            // he can then either use Critical, Error or Warning
+            // Note: in this example we used an exception, but we could also return a variable of type bool }
     }
     ```